Budget Engagement

 The public will have an opportunity to provide input on the Mecklenburg County manager's budget recommendations before the budget is adopted by the Board of County Commissioners.

-Anyone who wishes to comment at the budget public hearing can do so by registering in advance.
+Anyone who wishes to comment at the Jan.
+17, 2024 budget public hearing can sign up online in advance.

 • Resident Budget Priority Survey